 Formatting numbers and currencies with NumberFormatter

-In different countries, people use different formats to represent numbers, for example:
+Different countries use different formats to represent numbers.
+For example:

 - The United States → 123,123.12